valentynkt/BackendGarden/content/notes/OAuth 2.0 Authorization code flow.md

 grant_type=authorization_code&code=d34ut6f83h744fn374tf38f939
 ```
 7. Now OAuth server checks the validity of the authorization code and validity of clientid and clientsecret.
-If they are valid OAuth server generates and stores an access key and a refresh key (can be used together with [[Json Web Tokens]]  but it is not necessary) .
+If they are valid OAuth server generates and stores an access key and a refresh key (can be used together with [[JSON Web Tokens]]  but it is not necessary) .
 Then both of them are sent back to the client with the expiration time.
 This access token and refresh token is stored in client application for future usage.
 **_Sample response_**
 ```
 > HTTP/1.1 200 OK Content-Type: application/jason